Episode 2: How to Master Virtual Onboarding

 ST: I look at it from a couple of perspectives, one is looking for those early warning signs.
 For example, looking at the data and tracking or monitoring it to see if a particular group hasn’t adopted at the rate that we see for the broader cohort.
 That’s a bit of a flag that we can then chase down in a more specific way when it comes to measuring.
 Though typically we’re more focused on more official things that we’ve already gotten placed.

-So I think about the sales process, right?
+So, I think about the sales process, right?
 And how are our teams adhering to our sales process?
-Those are very quantified, measurable steps that involve both ourselves and our customers, and really help us understand how we’re moving along.
+Those are very quantified, measurable steps that involve both ourselves and our customers and really help us understand how we’re moving along.
 That’s probably where we do most of our measurement relative to that, but there is value in the tracking and those early warning flags for us.

-MG: So Shamis, I think you and I both understand and know the importance of training and onboarding for sales teams, especially now more than ever.
+MG: So, Shamis, I think you and I both understand and know the importance of training and onboarding for sales teams, especially now more than ever.
 Taking a step back and kind of getting broad, can you just share your thoughts and insights on why onboarding is so important?
 If we’re speaking to a sales leader, what value do you really see when looking at metrics, behaviors, and performance tied to onboarding?

 ST: I’d say onboarding is very important.
 It’s the first impression that someone has of your organization.
 It can really set the tone for what that individual’s experience is and becomes.
 So getting that right is critical.
 Living in this virtual world, there is more consideration that we have to have around how are we improving that experience and adapting that experience to this environment.
 There are things that we would have relied on previously with face-to-face interaction and all the benefits of that.

 I think that we need to recognize that this is also an opportunity for us to go deeper in terms of how we are tailoring that sort of corporate orientation and onboarding into these longer periods.
-So maybe onboarding was weeks before and now it’s months, or maybe it was a couple of months now it’s several months.
+So maybe onboarding was weeks before and now it’s months, or maybe it was a couple of months and now it’s several months.
 It’s looking at a longer tail to what onboarding is and how we can tailor that more to each of the different teams as well as individuals within those teams.